docker/labs/nodejs/porting/2_application_image.md

 CMD ["npm","start"]
 ````

+Basically, the Dockerfile performs the following actions
-* usage of the official node:4.4.5 (LTS) image
+* use the official node:4.4.5 (LTS) image
 * copy application sources
 * install dependencies
 * expose port to the outside from the Docker host
-* default command ran when instantiating the image
+* define default command ran when instantiating the image

-## Create image
+## Image creation

 * Create the image ```docker build -t message-app .```